 Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 An IV is a small tube placed in your vein that is used to give you medicine, liquids, or nutrition.
-You may not be able to eat or drink anything until your caregiver says it is okay.
+You may not be able to eat or drink anything until your healthcare provider says it is okay.

-A Foley catheter is a tube that caregivers put into your bladder to drain your urine into a bag.
+A Foley catheter is a tube that healthcare providers put into your bladder to drain your urine into a bag.
 Keep the bag below your waist.
 This will help prevent infection and other problems caused by urine flowing back into your bladder.
 Do not pull on the catheter, because this may cause pain and bleeding, and the catheter could come out.
 Keep the catheter tubing free of kinks so your urine will flow into the bag.
-Caregivers will remove the catheter as soon as possible, to help prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to help prevent infection.

 Antibiotics may be given to help treat or prevent an infection caused by bacteria.

 - Blood tests may show if you have an infection, or if you are dehydrated.
 Dehydration can develop when your intestines cannot absorb liquid properly.